This post may contain affiliate links. Please see my disclosure policy for more details.

 After checking out the top things to do in Albany and Torndirrup National Park, my travel mate, Michi, and I continued east on our epic Perth to Adelaide road trip, on the short but scenic 181km journey from Albany to Bremer Bay.

-Since we’d spent a (comparatively) luxurious night washing our clothes and sprucing ourselves up at Rose Gardens Beachside Holiday Park in Albany, we decided to go back to basics and save a few dollars by free camping at Betty’s Beach and Millers Point Reserve.
+Since we’d spent a (comparatively) luxurious night washing our clothes and sprucing ourselves up at Rose Gardens Beachside Holiday Park in Albany, and our Bremer Bay camping site would be a proper caravan park, we decided to go save a few dollars by free camping in WA at Betty’s Beach and Millers Point Reserve.

 Just 51km north-east of Albany lies the picturesque free camping area, Betty’s Beach.
 As soon as the coastline came into sight at the end of our 45-minute drive from Albany, it was clear that Betty’s Beach was going to be something special.